Accreditation

 Speaker Letter

-- content and materials provide a balanced view across all relevant options related to the content area and reflect the current scientific literature;
+- create content and materials that provide (where applicable) a balanced view for therapeutic options related to the content area and reflect the current scientific literature

-- description of therapeutic options must utilize generic (or both generic and trade) names and not reflect exclusivity and branding;
+- describe therapeutic options using generic names (or both generic and trade) and not reflect exclusivity and branding

-- presenters must declare any off-label use when making therapeutic recommendations for medications that have not received regulatory approval;
+- declare any off-label use when making therapeutic recommendations for medications that have not received regulatory approval

-- every effort must be made to avoid bias, whether commercial or other;
+- make every effort to avoid bias, whether commercial or other

-- of all relationships with for-profit and not-for-profit organizations is required; presenters must disclosure to participants, both on slides (disclosure, management) and verbally
+- presenters must disclose to learners both on slides and verbally

-- references to evidence used to create content must be included in presentations;
+- include references to evidence used to create content

-- time allotment must be adhered to, including time for interactivity such as Q & A; and
+- adhere to time allotment, including time for interactivity such as Q & A

-- content and materials must meet professional standards and legal requirements, including the protection of privacy, confidentiality, and copyright.
+- ensure content and materials meet professional standards and legal requirements, including the protection of privacy, confidentiality and copyright

 Consult CHECKLIST & Forms to access the speaker communication (comms) template.